jurkovic-nikola/OpenLinkHub/README.md

 - Most of the devices are actually tested on live hardware.
 - OpenLinkHub supports multiple devices.
 - Take care and have fun!
+- This project does not accept any donations.

 ## Supported devices

 | Device                        | VID    | PID                | Sub Devices                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |